eHealth Exchange

 Participant Testing

-Its purpose is to enable organizations that want to join in eHealth Exchange to validate the compliance of their health information technology (HIT) with the eHealth Exchange Performance and Service Specifications as established by the DURSA.
+eHealth Exchange Participant Testing is required for new applicants to validate the compliance with the eHealth Exchange Performance and Service Specifications as established by the DURSA.

 This program is used by eligible organizations (such as health information exchange organizations, health systems, pharmacies, etc.) in order to onboard and to become participants on the eHealth Exchange and includes the following: